 To test your organisation, you can run a very simple survey asking the group to rate how well they identify with 6 statements:

 The respondents rate each statement from a 1 (strongly disagree) to a 7 (strongly agree).
 By collecting aggregating the results, you can see where your organisation may be falling short and put actions in place to address those areas.
+These questions come from peer-reviewed research by Nicole Forsgren.

 We run these surveys quarterly and they give us a high-level overview of whether we’re getting better at creating the right culture and the areas that are lagging and need conscious effort to improve.